Dinhhai94/course-materials/Wk3Mod1.md

   + `<div>` and `<span>`
   + ordered and unordered lists
   + images and links
-  + horizontal rule and line break
 4. Using a style attribute on an HTML element, then a `<style>` tag in the head, then a `<link>` tag to a separate `.css` document to include CSS styles in your page.
 Try to use the following CSS properties at a minimum:
   + `color, background-color, background-image`
   + `font-size, font-family`
   + `height, width, max-width`
-  + `margin, padding, border, border-radius`
+  + `margin, padding, border`
 5. Refactoring your code to use classes and ids.
 6. Using some complex CSS selectors, like descendent selectors
 7. Using an `iframe` to embed videos or maps on your page
 8. Using `float` and and `position:fixed` to position some elements
 9. Creating an HTML form incorporating various inputs (`text, password, email, textarea, radio, checkbox, select menu, submit`, etc)
 10. Making your form live using Formspree
-11. Using the Bootstrap grid system to lay out your page
+11. Using the CSS grid system to lay out your page
-12. Using some pre-written Bootstrap CSS classes on various elements of your page
+12. Using some pre-written styles from CSS libraries like Milligram on various elements of your page
 13. Using `alert()`, `prompt()`, and `console.log()` where appropriate
 14. Setting and retrieving values from JavaScript variables
 15. Using `document.querySelector()` in conjunction with `.textContent` and `.innerHTML` to retrieve and place content on the page
-16. Using `if`, `elseif` and `else` to implement branching logic on the basis of comparing variables and values
+16. Using `if`, `else if` and `else` to implement branching logic on the basis of comparing variables and values
 17. Using logical and (`&&`), logical or (`||`), and the ternary operator
 18. Using `while` loops to do work multiple times until a condition is met
-19. Using the `Math` object and `parseInt()`.
+19. Using the `Math` Object.
 20. Using jQuery to select existing HTML elements on the page
 21. Use jQuery's `.css()`, `.attr()`, `.text()`, `.html()`, `.append()`, and `.val()` to both get and set values
 22. Use some jQuery effects like `.show()`, `.slideDown()` and `.fadeOut()`